open-ribbon/documentation/docs/how-to-help.md

 For more help on MkDocs, once again, the documentation for that tool is found [here](https://www.mkdocs.org/).
 To set up MkDocs on your computer, you need Python installed.
 From there, `pip install mkdocs` should be your next step.
 After that, you should be good to go.

-As a side note, running `mkdocs serve` in the repository of your fork should run your site on localhost, where you can see your changes in actions before you make your commit or merge request.
+As a side note, running `mkdocs serve` in the repository of your fork should run your site on localhost, where you can see your changes in action before you make your commit or merge request.